bejibay/NodeStore-Backend/README.md

 and Mongodb
 * The back end has APIs for create, read, update and delete of products
-* With Angular HttpClientModule relevant data are fetch data from the backend for display
+* With Angular HttpClientModule relevant data are fetched from the backend for display